Chart Color Schemes

 The level of cultural diversity witnessed in Watson was found to be above average when compared nationally for a number of language and cultural background related metrics

-Watson, as per the findings, had a higher cultural diversity than most local markets, with 27.0% of its population born overseas and 20.4% speaking a language other than English at home.
-Christianity was found to be the predominant religion in Watson, accounting for 30.2% of its people.
-Notably, Judaism's representation was higher in Watson at 0.5%, compared to the Australian Capital Territory's 0.5%.
+Watson's population shows high cultural diversity, with 27.0% born overseas and 20.4% speaking a language other than English at home.
+Christianity is the predominant religion in Watson at 30.2%.
+Judaism, at 0.5%, is overrepresented compared to the Australian Capital Territory average of 0.2%.

 Frequently Asked Questions - Diversity